rmikeska/ushipnetwork/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 2.9 =
+* NEW - Adding support for new Layouts add-on.
+* NEW - Adding support for table container type.
+* NEW - Adding new 'transition_container' shortcode parameter to allow for removal of the .alm-reveal div in the ajax output.
+* FIX - Fixed issue with the display of Previous Post taxonomy selection in Shortcode Builder.
+* FIX - Fixed issue with noscript navigation for preloaded and seo add-ons.
+* FIX - Fixed issue with hiding of Button Classes setting if 'Disable CSS' is checked.
+* FIX - Fixed bug with custom repeater fallback function.
+* FIX - Fixed issue with almDone function firing before a the button text reset function.
+* UPDATE - Various UI/UX enhancments.
+* UPDATE - Adding cache support for Theme Repeaters add-on.
+* UPDATE - Updating add-on activation script from wp_remote_get to wp_remote_post.

 = 2.8.6 =
 * NEW - Adding a set of filter hooks to enable users to hook into Ajax Load More to insert or modify data.
 See https://connekthq.com/plugins/ajax-load-more/docs/filter-hooks/ for more information.